qpdf/qpdf/manual/json.rst

 - ``"pdfversion"`` -- a string containing PDF version as indicated in the PDF header (e.g. ``"1.7"``, ``"2.0"``)

 - ``pushedinheritedpageresources`` -- a boolean indicating whether the library pushed inherited resources down to the page level.
 Certain library calls cause this to happen, and qpdf needs to know when reading a JSON file back in whether it should do this as it may cause certain objects to be renumbered.
+This field is ignored when :qpdf:ref:`--update-from-json` was not given.

 - ``calledgetallpages`` -- a boolean indicating whether ``getAllPages`` was called prior to writing the JSON output.
 This method causes page tree repair to occur, which may renumber some objects (in very rare cases of corrupted page trees), so qpdf needs to know this information when reading a JSON file back in.
+This field is ignored when :qpdf:ref:`--update-from-json` was not given.

 - ``"maxobjectid"`` -- a number indicating the object ID of the highest numbered object in the file.
 This is provided to make it